kstenschke/tictac-track/README.md

 ----------------------

 When run for the first time, TimesheetPlus creates a default configuration file (".timesheetplus.ini" in the path of the executable), which can than be edited.
 The following options are available:

-* Report path: Path where the timetracking report is stored
+* Report path: Path where the timesheet is stored
 * AppLocale: Language for calendaric and other labels (day, date, week, etc.).
   The following languages are built-in:
   Chinese (cn), German (de), Danish (dk), English (en), Spanish (es), Finnish (fi), French (fr), Greek (gr),